stevenkaras/Sublime-Triage/README.md

 These are good ideas of things to start helping out with:

 - helper command to resolve the currently selected issue (based on cursor position)
-- helper to print the current date in yyyymmdd format

 # License